 Things are a little muddier if you use the free version.
 I find the ads and prompts to upgrade so irritating that I would definitely spend the yearly $11.99 to get rid of them, but if you can mentally block out the ads, there aren't really any significant interface differences.

 Avast Mobile Security always teeters right on the edge of being a compelling option for me, but the inconsistent performance of some features, coupled with my frustration with the placement and frequency of the ads in the free version, always makes me shy away from unreservedly recommending Avast among our best Android antivirus apps.

 If you can ignore the ads and don't need the flakier features, then you might be happy with Avast.
 The app has unquestionably solid malware protection, so you aren't giving up much there.
 If, however, stability and other forms of security and privacy are your primary goals, you should opt for Bitdefender Mobile Security or Norton Mobile Security.

-UPDATED with price changes.
-This review was originally published Oct.
-10, 2019.
+Updated with price changes.
+This review was originally published in October 2019.